 Cyber-physical systems hold promise of solving today's most pressing societal challenges.
-Unfortunately, CPS design today is limited by an increasingly unmanageable degree of complexity.
-At Convide, it is our goal to develop methods enabling engineers to build dependable, configurable, and flexible CPS.
+However, current CPS design is held back by an increasingly unmanageable degree of complexity.
+Convide aims at combating this development to enable engineers to build the next generation of dependable, configurable, and flexible CPS.

 Prof. Dr. Ralf Reussner, Spokesperson of CRC 1608.

-We believe that to fundamentally improve CPS design, computer scientists, electrical, and mechanical engineers need to cooperate much more closely than in the past.
-As an interdisciplinary endeavor, Convide aims at defining a new and more central role of software engineering within systems engineering.
+We believe that in order to substantially advance CPS design, computer scientists, electrical, and mechanical engineers need to work together much more closely than they have in the past.
+To achieve this goal, our Collaborative Research Center is defining a new and more central role of software engineering within systems engineering.

 Prof. Dr. Ina Schaefer, Deputy Spokesperson of CRC 1608.